 Welcome to Neebo!
 The Getting Started pages provide a basic overview of the tool workflow, explain important tool concepts, describe the interface elements, and define product terminology.

-First Time Using Neebo?
+First time using Neebo?

-Neebo opens to the home page, where you can find any type of asset you want to work with, and see a record of recent activity in the Recently Used section.
-Of course, on your very first log in you won’t yet have any recently used history!
-Below that, the Discover section provides a few different ways to help you get started - we want you to learn in the way that works best for you.
+Neebo opens to the home page, where you get everything you need at your fingertips - find any type of asset you want to work with, see your team's recent activities, or return to your work in progress from the Recently Used section.
+Of course, on your very first log in you won’t yet have any history!
+You can return to the home page at any time by clicking the Neebo product icon in the header bar.

 Want to understand the entire tool?